pine-forest/boring/README.md

 proof of theorems and propositions, solution of some exercises

 - learn new mathematics, complex analysis
-- practice my English to write
+- practice my English to writing
 - and so on

 ## Main Contents